firstandthird/load-grunt-config/README.md

 		postProcess: function(config) {},

 		//allows to manipulate the config object before it gets merged with the data object
+		//if set to false, no merging will happen
 		preMerge: function(config, data) {}
 	});